-Jolla plans to introduce first Sailfish OS device in May, launch scheduled for second half of 2013Alex Wagner - Deputy Managing Editor, News Desk
+Jolla plans to introduce first Sailfish OS device in May, launch scheduled for second half of 2013Alex Wagner - Editorial Director of News and Content

 It's been a while since Jolla has given us an update on the development of its MeeGo-based Sailfish OS and the first handset that'll run it, but the company revealed today that it won't be long before it finally shows off the fruits of its labor.
 Jolla today confirmed in a statement sent to TechCrunch that it plans to unveil its first phone in May.
 A "pre-sales campaign" will kick off in mid-May, and while Jolla says that the exact details are still being hammered out, it does intend to have options for interested customers to "show [their] support and get something in return."
 Jolla plans to officially begin selling its first device in the second half of 2013.